fusepoolP3/p3-transformer-readme/README.md

 ## Additional chapters
 * Any additional chapter should come after the *Try it out*, *Compiling and Running* and *Usage* chapters for better readability

+Add the links to the JIRA issues at the end of the readme (*suggested by Luigi*)